Evidence: The Concept of "Admissibility"

-There are also times when a witness may seek to provide testimony about a person's character, often to make the point that the person is the "type" of person who would or would not say or do what is at issue in a case.
-This type of evidence also has reliability problems as it does not directly show whether the person actually did or said what is at issue.
+There are also times when a witness may seek to provide testimony about a person's character, often to make the point that the person is the "type" of person who would or wouldn't say or do what is at issue in a case.
+Like hearsay evidence, this type of evidence also has reliability problems as it does not directly show whether the person actually did or said something.
 Because of this, character evidence is generally not admissible, but there are exceptions.

-In addition, there are times when certain evidence is so complicated, like DNA evidence, that it requires an expert to interpret and explain.
-This type of expert testimony is only admissible once the expertise of the witness is established and his or her testimony is found to be based on reliable methods and acknowledged within the scientific community.
+Finally, there are times when certain evidence is so complicated, like DNA evidence, that it requires an expert to interpret and explain it to the court.
+This type of expert testimony is only admissible once the expertise of the witness is established and their testimony is found to be based on reliable methods and acknowledged within the scientific community.

 Suppressing Inadmissible Evidence

-When one side of a case tries to introduce evidence that is not relevant, material or competent, the other side can ask, before or during trial, to have the evidence suppressed on admissibility grounds.
-One area where a motion to suppress is commonly raised is with chain of custody issues where a piece of evidence is not properly secured from its collection to trial.
+When one side of a case tries to introduce evidence that isn't relevant, material or competent, the other side can ask, before or during trial, to have the evidence suppressed on admissibility grounds.
+One area where a motion to suppress is commonly raised is with chain of custody issues where a piece of evidence isn't properly secured from its collection to trial.

-So, for example, if one side can show that a blood sample was not properly labeled or a weapon was not properly locked in an evidence room, there is no way to trust the results of any subsequent blood test or a fingerprint analysis.
+So, for example, if one side can show that a blood sample was not properly labeled or a weapon wasn't properly locked in an evidence room, there's no way to trust the results of any subsequent blood test or a fingerprint analysis.
 While this evidence may be relevant and material, it would not be competent because of intervening custody problems that could have led to inaccurate test results.

 A strong criminal defense attorney will not only challenge the prosecutor's evidence, but also help to discover and present stronger evidence in your favor.
 Because of this, it's important to give your attorney as much time as possible on your case.
-If you are charged with a crime, don't delay; find an experienced criminal defense lawyer near you.
+If you're charged with a crime, don't delay; find an experienced criminal defense lawyer near you.